Genconnex Direct

 8.

-operate but it will run rough and not be able to get
+cannot be seen from the outside.
+The generator can sometimes still operate but it will run rough and not be able to get over approximately ½

 9.

-If your generator is connected to a remote start/stop
+If your generator is connected to a remote start/stop device through the remote port on inside the front battery compartment, disconnect it

-to start the generator.
-If the generator starts and runs
+and re-install the Honda shorting plug back into the connector and try to start the generator.
+If the generator starts and runs fine then you

 POOR RUNNING TIPS